denosaurabh/space/README.md

 ## 🥅 Goal

 The goal is to make a very simple and minimal productivity, notes making & life management app.

-In a engineer perspective, Performance is high priority here.
-I am trying to make bundle size as small as possible.
+The project is aimed to be very flexible, easy to use and community oriented in a long run.
+The Performance, size, accessibility of this application are also marked as high priority.

+&nbsp;

 ## 🧑‍🤝‍🧑 Community

 Our Discord Community → https://discord.gg/YhPsFzXj

 You can ask question, report issues and share your ideas here too..

+&nbsp;

 ## 👨‍💻 Installation